d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 # Single Variable Calculus
 :label:`sec_single_variable_calculus`

 In :numref:`sec_calculus`, we saw the basic elements of differential calculus.
-This appendix takes a deeper dive into the fundamentals of calculus and how we can apply it and understand it in the context of machine learning.
+This section takes a deeper dive into the fundamentals of calculus and how we can apply it and understand it in the context of machine learning.

 ## Differential Calculus
 Differential calculus is fundamentally the study of how functions behave under small changes.
 To see why this is so core to deep learning, let us consider an example.